blakej11/blakej11.github.io/projects/turing-clouds/background.md

 visual complexity.
 But this system would have been unusably slow to implement back in the days of [Fractint](https://en.wikipedia.org/wiki/Fractint).
-A naive calculation of a single timestep takes an amount of time proportional to the image's width times its height times the square of the largest radius, and the largest radius can be a substantial fraction of the image's width or height.
+A naive calculation of a single timestep takes an amount of time proportional to the image's width, times its height, times the square of the largest radius; and the largest radius can be a substantial fraction of the image's width or height.

 Even on a modern computer, this isn't a fast operation.
 The first implementation I found, which was in the reaction-diffusion modeling system [Ready](https://github.com/GollyGang/ready), only generated a few 512x512 images per second on my laptop.
-It takes quite a while to see how the system evolves when it's going at that rate.
+It takes quite a while to watch the system evolve when it's crawling along at that rate.
 So that got me to start writing my own implementation, first as a multi-threaded CPU-based program, then once again as a GPU client using OpenCL.